cgutierr-zgz/matchfee/README.md

 ## Contributing to matchfee ❤️‍🩹

 Feel free to read the [CONTRIBUTING.md](https://github.com/cgutierr-zgz/matchfee/blob/main/CONTRIBUTING.md) guide and improve any of the code, tests, or whatever.

-There's also some [issues templates](https://github.com/cgutierr-zgz/matchfee/issues/new/choose) available in case
+There's also some [issues templates](https://github.com/cgutierr-zgz/matchfee/issues/new/choose) available in case you want to fill any issues.

 ---